nim-lang/website/jekyll/_posts/2022-04-04-this-month-with-nim.md

 ```

 ## [OwlKettle](https://github.com/can-lehmann/owlkettle)

 #### Author: [Can Lehmann](https://github.com/can-lehmann)

-Owlkettle is a declarative user interface framework based on GTK.
+OwlKettle is a declarative user interface framework based on GTK.
 It brings the declarative GUI paradigm you know from many web frameworks to the Linux desktop.

 Let's look at an example application: